DCBIA-OrthoLab/SlicerConda/README.md

 - Developer Integration: Includes CondaSetUpCall and CondaSetUpCallWsl classes for advanced Conda operations.
 - Script and Command Execution: Enables launching Python scripts and commands in specified Conda environments.

+## Why use SlicerConda ? :
+Here are two scenarios in which you could use this extension, highlighting its benefits for users and developers alike:
+- **Scenario Introduction**: ShapeAXI, a Python library, cannot be directly installed in Slicer due to version conflicts with existing libraries.
+Additionally, Pytorch3d, a Python module available exclusively on Linux, poses a challenge for Windows users.
+To utilize a module dependent on Pytorch3d on Windows, execution within a Conda environment through WSL becomes necessary.
+- **Solution for Users - SlicerConda**:
+    - Simplifies the Miniconda3 installation process on Linux, Windows and WSL.
+    - Enables effortless integration of the Miniconda installation path with 3D Slicer.
+- **Solution for Developers - SlicerConda**:
+    - Provides a straightforward mechanism for creating and managing new environments within 3D Slicer, linking directly to an external Miniconda/Anaconda environment manager.
+    - Allows libraries (ShapeAXI or Pytorch3d in our scenarios) to be installed from 3D Slicer into an external environment, guaranteeing its seamless integration into the development process.
+    - Facilitates the execution of specialized code (in our scenario : utilizing Pytorch3d) or commands (in our scenario : from ShapeAXI) within 3D Slicer, but in an external Conda environment, promoting an efficient and integrated workflow for developers.

 ## Using SlicerConda
 ### For Users
+Certain modules may require external execution from Slicer.
+For this to be feasible, Slicer must be informed of the location of Miniconda/Anaconda on the user's computer.
+Users have the option to specify the installation path, proceed with the installation if it's not already installed, and manage their environment or conduct tests using advanced options.
+Here are the specifics:
-- Setup Conda: Users can indicate to 3D Slicer where Miniconda3 is installed on their computer by choosing the "Select a folder" option in the "Input" section.
+- Configuring Conda: In the "Input" section, users can direct 3D Slicer to the Miniconda3 installation location on their computer by utilizing the "Select a folder" feature.
-- Installtion of Miniconda3 : Into the 'Installation miniconda' section, the user can choose in which folder he want to install miniconda.
-After choosing it he can install it by cliking on the button 'Installation'
+- Miniconda3 Installation: Within the 'Installation miniconda' area, users can select their preferred installation directory for Miniconda.
+Following the selection, the installation is initiated by clicking the 'Install' button.
-- Manage Environments: Through the 'Advanced' section in Slicer, users have the capability to manage their Conda environments.
-This interface allows for the creation, deletion, and verification of the availability of Conda environments on their system.
+- Environment Management: The 'Advanced' section in Slicer offers tools for managing Conda environments.
+This includes options to create, remove, or confirm the presence of Conda environments on the user's device.
 <p align="center">
     <img src="screenshot/Screenshot2.png" alt="View extension on Linux" width="500"/>
 </p>